christophhagen/CryptoKit25519/README.md

 ## Usage

-This library is built to be *very* similar to Apple's [`CryptoKit`](https://developer.apple.com/documentation/cryptokit) framework, so much of the documentation there also applies to this `CryptoKit25519`.
+This library is built to be *very* similar to Apple's [`CryptoKit`](https://developer.apple.com/documentation/cryptokit) framework, so much of the documentation there also applies to this framework.
 Notable differences are:
 - Operations are NOT constant-time.
 - Sensitive keys are NOT immediately zeroized after use.
+- Secure random number generation is NOT included.

 Currently supported operations:
 - Signatures with Curve25519 (No support for P521, P384, or P256)